 The conformity assessment bodies of every country will inform you about the specific documents and information that you require to get the certification as company and as employee of this company.

 In general a country requires a certificate that confirms that the company is part of the automotive sector and that it a has a certain insurance coverage.
 If necessary, the employees shall submit a certificate of good conduct.
 Furthermore you will require a device on which the SERMI app is installed with your profile.

-A list of all conformity assessment bodies (CAB) of all EU countries is located here:
+A list of all conformity assessment bodies (CAB) of your country as well as of all EU countries can be found here: